Article

 April: A Shift in Perspective on AI

-I explored how my understanding of AI had changed over time, realizing that I had initially underestimated its role in certain areas.
+I explored how my understanding of AI had changed over time, realising that I had initially underestimated its role in certain areas.